 Since the completion of Round 4 consultation, the ABS has released a joint media statement with Statistics New Zealand (Stats NZ) announcing that each country will introduce their own tailored occupational statistical classifications, which will maintain comparability to ensure jobs and skills portability across the two nations.

 The new Australian classification will be called the Occupation Standard Classification for Australia (OSCA) and will be released on Friday 6 December 2024.
+The ABS will continue to engage and consult on OSCA during 2025 and is developing a plan for ongoing feedback.

 Learn more about OSCA and how it relates to ANZSCO on the ABS website.